-The project operator shall support MBDA in maintaining accurate information pertaining to the MBC on the MBDA Minority Business Internet Portal.
+The project operator shall support MBDA in maintaining accurate information pertaining to the MBDA Business Center on the MBDA Minority Business Internet Portal.
 MBDA Web standards may include, but are not limited to the following:

-• A listing of the names of all managers and employees, the business and mailing address of the MBC, business phone and fax numbers and email addresses of the MBC and employees, a statement referencing the services available at the MBC, the hours under which the MBC operates, schedule of holiday and/or office closure

-- For purposes of electronically directing clients to the appropriate MBC staff, the MBDA web site shall also contain a short biographical statement for each employee of the MBC including management, contractors, part-time, full time, and non-paid (volunteer) personnel, providing services directly to the eligible public under an award from MBDA.
-This biographical statement shall contain: - the full name of the employee, and - a brief description of the expertise of the employee to include academic degrees, certifications and any other pertinent information with respect to that employee's qualifications to deliver minority business assistance services to eligible members of the public. - The project operator will also be responsible for updating the MBDA Web Portal and providing notification to the MBDA MBC Program Manager of any changes in operations such as location, contact information or otherwise within two weeks of said change.
+- A listing of the names of all managers and employees, the business and mailing address of the MBDA Business Center, business phone and fax numbers and email addresses of the center and employees, a statement referencing the services available at the MBDA Business Center, the hours under which the center operates, schedule of holiday and/or office closure - For purposes of electronically directing clients to the appropriate MBDA Business Center staff, the MBDA web site shall also contain a short biographical statement for each employee of the center including management, contractors, part-time, full time, and non-paid (volunteer) personnel, providing services directly to the eligible public under an award from MBDA.
+This biographical statement shall contain: - the full name of the employee, and - a brief description of the expertise of the employee to include academic degrees, certifications and any other pertinent information with respect to that employee's qualifications to deliver minority business assistance services to eligible members of the public. - The project operator will also be responsible for updating the MBDA Web Portal and providing notification to the MBDA Program Manager of any changes in operations such as location, contact information or otherwise within two weeks of the change.